sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/layer.rst

     Use chroma of the ``overlay_clip``, default=true.

     When false only luma is used.
-Must be true for op = "darken", "lighten", "add."
+Must be true for op = "darken", "lighten", "fast."

 .. describe:: opacity